chile88

 Roberto Brodsky

-In that minute, when the plebiscite of ’88 comes and the NO vote wins, and when the general outburst occurs, so to speak, we decided […] that it was the moment to have children, to raise children maybe, to dare to transcend in that aspect.
+In that minute, when the plebiscite of ’88 comes and the NO wins the victory, and when the general outburst occurs, so to speak, we decided […] that it was like the moment to have children, perhaps to raise children, to dare to transcend in that aspect.
 There was no longer fear, or rather the fear was removed, the barrier that each of us had at that moment in Chile to expand the family or raise a family was removed, right?
-There was something that the plebiscite or the result of the plebiscite did, which was to allow everyone to think about their life in a normal way, or in a more normal way, than it had been until then.
+There was one thing that the plebiscite or the result of the plebiscite allowed everyone to think about their life in a normal way, or in a more normal way, than it had been until then.

 Roberto Brodsky Read More »